Kobe Bryant: Endorsements

 Before starting the 1996–97 season, Bryant signed a six-year contract with Adidas worth approximately $48 million.
 His first signature shoe was the Equipment KB 8.
-Bryant's other, earlier endorsements included deals with The Coca-Cola Company to endorse their Sprite soft drink, appearing in advertisements for McDonald's, promoting Spalding's new NBA Infusion Ball, Upper Deck, Italian chocolate company Ferrero SpA's brand Nutella, Russell Corporation, and appearing on his own series of video games by Nintendo.
-Many companies like McDonald's and Ferrero SpA terminated Bryant's contracts when rape allegations against him became public.
-A notable exception was Nike, Inc., who had signed Bryant to a five-year, $40–45 million contract just before the incident.
-They refused to use his image or market a new shoe of his for the year, but started promoting Bryant two years later, when his image had recovered.
-Bryant also resumed endorsement deals with The Coca-Cola Company, through their subsidiary Energy Brands, to promote their Vitamin Water brand of drinks.
-He was also the cover athlete for NBA '07: Featuring the Life Vol. 2 and appeared in commercials for the video games Guitar Hero World Tour (with Tony Hawk, Michael Phelps, and Alex Rodriguez) in 2008 and Call of Duty: Black Ops (alongside Jimmy Kimmel) in 2010.
+Bryant's other, earlier endorsements included deals with The Coca-Cola Company to endorse Sprite, McDonald's, promoting Spalding's NBA Infusion Ball, Upper Deck, Ferrero SpA's brand Nutella, Russell Corporation, and appearing in Kobe-themed video games by Nintendo.

-In a 2008 video promoting Nike's Hyperdunk shoes, Bryant appears to jump over a speeding Aston Martin.
-The stunt was considered fake, and the Los Angeles Times said a real stunt would probably be a violation of Bryant's Lakers contract.
-After promoting Nike's Hyperdunk shoes, Bryant came out with the fourth edition of his signature line by Nike, the Zoom Kobe IV.
-In 2010, Nike launched another shoe, Nike Zoom Kobe V. In 2009, Bryant signed a deal with Nubeo to market the Black Mamba Collection, a line of sports/luxury watches ranging from $25,000 to $285,000.
-On February 9, 2009, he was featured on the cover of ESPN The Magazine—not for anything basketball related, but about his being a big fan of FC Barcelona.
-CNN estimated Bryant's endorsement deals in 2007 to be worth $16 million a year.
-In 2010, he was ranked third, behind Tiger Woods and Michael Jordan, in Forbes list of the world's highest-paid athletes, with $48 million.
+He lost many contracts over the rape allegations.
+A notable exception was Nike, Inc., who had just signed Bryant to a five-year, $40–45 million contract.
+They did not use his image or market his new shoe for the year, but resumed two years later, when his image had recovered.
+Bryant then scored endorsement deals with The Coca-Cola Company's susbidiary Energy Brands, to promote Vitamin Water.
+He was the cover athlete for NBA '07: Featuring the Life Vol. 2 and appeared in commercials for Guitar Hero World Tour in 2008 and Call of Duty: Black Ops in 2010.